-Materials Required: • Paper, pencils or pens
+- Paper, pencils or pens - Chart paper

-- 1. Individuals, new to observing children and writing anecdotal notes, often comment that the task makes it harder to respond to children's needs.
+- 1. Explain that individuals who are new to observing children and writing anecdotal notes often comment that the task makes it harder to respond to children's needs.
 With practice, skilled staff report that the on-going balance of participant and observer helps them to know children better and more immediately react to their needs.
-Observations help them adapt planned curriculum, and adjust the learning environment to meet the unique, needs of individual children. - 2.
-Think about the complexities of observing children during normal daily activities, at the same time that you are participating, interacting and managing those classroom/home activities.
-List the challenges:

-3. Brainstorm and identify learning centers and activities in the classroom/home that provide opportunity for observing and writing in between active periods of participation.
-List the opportunities:
+Observations help them adapt planned curriculum and adjust the learning environment to meet the unique needs of individual children. - 2.
+Facilitate a discussion on the complexities of observing children during normal daily activities, at the same time staff are participating, interacting and managing classroom/home activities.
+Ask a volunteer to list the identified challenges on a sheet of chart paper. - 3.
+Have the group brainstorm and identify learning centers and activities in the classroom/home that provide opportunity for observing and writing in between active periods of participation.
+List shared information on a sheet of chart paper.

-4. Reflect on the challenges and brainstormed ideas to develop a plan for including 20 to 30 minutes of observation time each day at different times of the day.
-Write out your plan for daily observation.
+- 4. Have the group reflect on the charted challenges and brainstormed ideas to develop plans for including 20 to 30 minutes of observation time each day at different times of the day.
+Have individuals, teams, or small groups write out a plan for their daily observation.
+Ask them to review the key points to support developing their plans. - 5.
+Direct staff to implement their plans and return to the next training session with a report on how their plan worked

-Remember that learning any new skill takes extra effort and time during the initial stages of training.
-Recall when you were learning to drive a car.
-So many demands were being made simultaneously, watching the road, other cars, changing traffic lights, as well as monitoring dashboard gauges and meters.
+Encourage staff to remember that learning any new skill takes extra effort and time during the initial stages of training.
+Have them recall when they were learning to drive a car.
+So many demands were being made simultaneously, watching the road, other cars, changing traffic lights, as well as monitoring dash gauges and meters.
 It all seemed very challenging, yet with time and practice many of the tasks became almost automatic.
-In much the same way, with practice and experience, you will be able to balance the roles of participant and observer.
+In much the same way, with practice and experience, staff will be able to balance the roles of participant and observer.

-- Plan observation and objective note taking into your daily schedule.
-It will not happen without a plan. - Identify locations and activities in the daily schedule when observations and note taking can be done most easily. - Place your preferred writing and recording equipment around the room/home, or in a pocket or apron so they are available when you need to record your observations. - Share the task encourage all staff in the classroom/home to record their objective observations of children's behaviors and skills throughout the day's activities.
+- ★ Plan observation and objective note taking into your daily schedule.
+It will not happen without a plan. - Identify locations and activities in the daily schedule when observations and note taking can be done most easily. - ★ Place your preferred writing and recording equipment around the room/home, in a pocket or apron so they are available when you need to record your observations. - Share the task encourage all staff in the classroom/home to record their objective observations of children's behaviors and skills throughout the day's activities.
 Others, including parents, may have fresh perspectives that give you a new and different view of a child's personality and learning styles.